How to Put Fishing Line on a Closed Face Reel

 Step 1: Identify the line capacity of the reel.
 Always check the line capacity of the reel mentioned on the top.
 Make sure you are putting the appropriate line on the reel.
 If we put an inappropriate line on the reel, it would make the line unmanageable and limit the casting distance.

 Step 2: Lay your rod flat and open the cover off the reel.
 Unscrew the lid of the spincast reel and take it off.
-Some reels need unscrewing while others have a pin and a notch that gets separated.
+Some reels need unscrewing while others have a pin and a notch that will separate.
 There are also spincast reels that have a push button that automatically opens up the cover when pressed.

 Step 3: Take the old line off the reel if any.
 You could also keep some part of the old line so that you can attach the new line for a long cast.
 You can use the old line as a backup.